nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.7.
 Creating a category : `new`

-Creates a new category in the task Boss.<br>
+Creates a new category in TaskBoss.<br>
 Format: `new CATEGORY`

 Example: